LunarWatcher/obsidian-webdav-sync/CONTRIBUTING.md

 #### Windows-specific issues

 Windows lacks support for most of the scripts used to support development.
 You're on your own with these, as no equivalents will be supported.
 They can still at least partly be run through git bash, though.

+### Testing guidelines

+As far as reasonably possible, as much code as possible should be tested.
+100% coverage is not the goal here (nor is 100% cover realistically achievable), but covering the major, critical parts of the plugin means it's easier to be sure stuff doesn't violently break when making changes.

+Testing is grossly underappreciated in far too many places in the software development sector.
+While this plugin isn't exactly load-bearing infrastructure, every single test failure is one less problem for end-users to report.

 ## Development setup